Nearby toilet finder

 Earn titles for counted missions because apparently basic biological functions now require gamification.
 Become a Flush Boss.
 Become a BerakGoWhere Icon.
 Tell nobody at work.

-Contribute new toilets for moderation.
+Contribute new public toilets with address, coordinates, type, and basic facilities.
 Be a hero.
-Not the kind with a cape, but the kind who knows where the bidet is and chooses to help society anyway.
+Not the kind with a cape, but the kind who knows where the bidet is.

 Photo uploads are not available yet because frankly, I cannot imagine the things you guys will submit.
 Some doors should stay closed.
 Some camera rolls should remain private.